 14:00 – 14:45 Reading body language Your body says a lot about you.
 The goal of this session is to make peopleaware of what their body discloses during a negotiation and give anintroduction on how to observe the other party and determine the meaning ofnon-verbal cues.
 Elements of body language reading will be illustrated usingscenes recorded during the second simulation.
 Speaker:Tom Flanagan

 14:$5 – 15:30 Second negotiation play: debriefing This session will present the results from the role play assignment and identifythe participants’ negotiation styles.
 Speakers: Course Team

 15:30 – 16:00 Coffee Break

-The second part describes the techniques and dirty tricks that are used toshape perception and the associated psychological biases.
+The second part describes the techniques and dirty tricks used to shape perception and the associated psychological biases.

-The third part describes how these techniques and tricks are used, or canbe used, in the framework of technology transfer contracts and negotiations.
-Speakers: Course Team
+The third part will demonstrate how these techniques and tricks are used, or can be used, in the framework of technology transfer contracts and negotiations.

 9:15 – 10:30 Unblocking negotiation: case study Identifying the barriers to an agreement is a key negotiation skill.
 This casestudy describes a blocked negotiation.
 Participants have to identify possibleways to unblock it.
 Speaker:Tom Flanagan